edmodlabs/techsummer-site-master/src/docs/1.0.0/unit3/project.md

 You can test the VR camera point of view by selecting the VR camera button in the editor.
 While in VR camera mode, you can click and drag to test what it would be like for a user to look around your scene.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EiVuDRYkvpA" frameborder="0" allowfullscreen></iframe>

+At any time, you can toggle between the Editor camera and VR camera by pressing "V".

 ### Vizor Editor Guide: Navigation
 Let's learn how to navigate in the editor.
 Be sure to switch into Editor camera mode.